-Section R - Technical Briefing
+Section Q - Technical Briefing (if requested)

-A Technical Briefing to allow contractor personnel the opportunity to provide assurances to the Government of their firm's ability to manufacture a quality product.
+A Technical Briefing may be requested to allow contractor personnel the opportunity to provide assurances to the Government of their firm's ability to manufacture a quality product.
 A statement that the contractor is willing to provide such a briefing is required.
 This briefing could be at DLA or at any of the Engineering Support Activities (ESA's) if required.

-Section S - Sample Item
+Section R - Sample Item